-We categorize all edges in our pose-graph formulation into three types namely camera-camera, camera-vehicle, and vehicle-vehicle.
-Each type corresponds to a unique source of input data for the constraint.
-This formulation coupled with the corresponding confidence parameter $\lambda$ , enables us to scale the effects of the respective categories of edges appropriately.
-Given that odometry estimates are fairly reliable, we assign a relatively high constant scaling to its information matrix for our experiments on all sequences.
+We categorize all the edges in our pose-graph formulation into three types namely camera-camera, camera-vehicle, and vehicle-vehicle edges.
+Each type of edges corresponds to a unique source of data to provide for the corresponding constraint.
+This formulation coupled with the corresponding confidence parameter λ , enables us to scale the effects of the respective categories of edges appropriately.
+Given that odometry estimates are fairly reliable, we assign a